manojrana91986/MK-Google-Directions/readme.txt

 * Option to set a default destination location added.
 * Hide/Show destination location field according to your needs.
 * Released on 07/08/2014

+= 3.0 =
+* Use on latest Google Direction API's.
+* Use of custom post types to add any number of maps.
+* New UI and rewritten code-base.
+* Released on 05/19/2023

+= 3.1 =
+* Fixed some CSS and coding bugs.
+* Released on 03/06/2024

 == MK Google Directions Features ==